levsero/test_embed/doc/chat.md

 - `message`: String.
 Message to be sent

-Passing non-string types results in a Zendesk Chat Web SDK error.
+Passing non-string types results in an error.
 No message is sent.

 ##### Example